Finding the Best Oil Diffuser

 One important tip is to only use the essential oil and blends recommended by the manufacturer.
 Many blends will clog your diffuser and require service or void its warranty.

+So there you have it!
+An insider's guide to understanding diffusers.
 I look forward to your questions and comments and hope this

 information helps you find the best scent diffusion machine for you.
 Thanks for reading!
+Oh and be sure to check out my blog about eliminating smoke from your environment.